 Alcohol misuse costs the US alone $249 billion yearly.
 That’s $2.05 per drink and $807 per person living in the US.
 Most costs come from binge drinking, so a person ends up in the hospital because they drank too much.

 I’ve also drunk a lot – a lot – of alcohol in the past.
 At that time, it was just very ‘normal,’ which is also something we could question.
 I would start drinking around the age of 14, while the legal age at that time was 16.
 Currently, they set the legal age to 18.
 This means that people start to drink around age 16, which is at least better than before.

 Friends of mine have seriously been going to the hospital because they drank too much, which is scary.
 Obviously, these hospital visits are also adding immense costs to the health care system (and your personal wallet).

 I don’t mind if people drink, I love me a beer, but there are boundaries.
 No more puking, no more not remembering what I did, and no more drinking just to get drunk!

 Both gambling and playing the lottery are risky.
-According to the Economist, people lost $110 billion in gambling in 2016.
+According to the Economist, people lost $110 billion in gambling.